 Reputation management yields a high return for a relatively low investment, but that type of patient acquisition, while extremely necessary, will hit a ceiling.
 To move beyond that ceiling, and to bring in patients specifically ideal to your needs (which could include a higher return), using Boost Ads is the way to go.

 Measuring your healthcare marketing ROI is possible with SocialClimb because our platform has the ability to track the patient journey from beginning to end.
 Knowing your PAC and your marketing ROI gives you the power to aim your marketing efforts directly at driving revenue.

 You no longer need to speculate on the effectiveness of your marketing spend.
-Partner with SocialClimb and take the guesswork out of the equation.
+Give us a call at 866-338-8270 to partner with SocialClimb and take the guesswork out of the equation.

 This article on measuring your ROI is the last in a series of five articles on how SocialClimb and GMB marketing will impact your bottom line.
 To read the other articles in this series, please click on the links below:

 GMB series article #1: Google Game Changers Healthcare Marketers Need to Know

 GMB series article #2: How Important Are Online Reviews for Doctors?